 - Click the Reset button to start the process.

 - Follow the instructions to reset Windows 10.

 If nothing else works, you might want to check your hardware.
-These types of errors can be caused by faulty hardware and users reported that this issue was fixed after replacing their hard drive or their motherboard.
-In addition to hard drive and motherboard, be sure to check your RAM as well.
+These types of errors can be caused by faulty hardware and users reported that this issue was fixed after replacing their hard drive.

-Fatal system error can be a big problem on your Windows 10 PC, but we hope that you managed to fix it by using one of our solutions.
+The Fatal system error that occurs on Windows 10 can be a big problem for your PC device, but we hope that you managed to fix it by using one of our solutions.